edcarp/python-intermediate-esces/_episodes/02-starting-with-data.md

 ~~~
 {: .output}

 All the values in a column have the same type.
-For example, months have type
+For example, buoy_id have type
 `int64`, which is a kind of integer.
 Cells in the month column cannot have
-fractional values, but the weight and hindfoot_length columns can, because they
+fractional values, but the TPeak and Wave Height columns can, because they
 have type `float64`.
 The `object` type doesn't have a very helpful name, but in
-this case it represents strings (such as 'Coastal' and 'Offshore' in the case of Site Type).
+this case it represents strings (such as 'Coastal' and 'Ocean' in the case of Site Type).

 We'll talk a bit more about what the different formats mean in a different lesson.